S1wH/Dota-Telegram-Bot/README.md

 This bot is an addition to Dota Web Site.
 It uses Dota WebSite API to get info and give to users.

 ## **Telegram bot**
-This telegram bot is linked to Dota WebSite api.
+This telegram bot is linked to Dota WebSite API.
 To use a bot you have to:
 - Run django project with Dota WebSite: https://github.com/S1wH/Dota_WebSite
 ```shell